 - Early adopters feel the need for the product most intensely.
 These users are more forgiving of mistakes and are eager to provide feedback.

-- Evangelists in the area of start-up community or MVP’s domain expertise are ready to provide feedback and see the development of the product.
+- Evangelists in the area of the startup community or MVP’s domain expertise are ready to provide feedback and see the development of the product.

 - Potential investors need to validate the business idea so that they can invest their money in your start-up.